Is It Safe to Eat Blackberries in Pregnancy?

 FAQs

-1. How much blackberries should be consumed during pregnancy?
+1. How many blackberries should be consumed during pregnancy?

-As per Cleveland Clinic, general experts suggest having two servings of this fruit per day.
+As per the Cleveland Clinic, general experts suggest having two servings of this fruit per day.
 Each serving here means one cup of blackberries (3).
-However, there is no defined rule for the quantity of consuming blackberries for pregnancy.
+However, there is no defined rule for the quantity of blackberries to consume during pregnancy.
 It is important to consult your doctor regarding the right quantity to consume blackberries during pregnancy, the first trimester, or in any trimester.

 2. Can I eat blackberries raw?
 Should I cook them?